-According to the legal regulations, a one-stop-shop system was also launched in the Municipality of Delchevo, which enabled citizens to access information on the work of the municipal authorities.
-That is why the Council of the Municipality of Delchevo adopted a list of public information (at its 17th session). (held on 08.02.2007) according to the legal regulations available to the citizens and submitted upon their Request.
+In accordance with the legal regulations, a one-stop shop system has been put into operation in the Municipality of Delchevo, which provides access to citizens' information on the work of the municipal bodies.
+That is why the Council of the Municipality of Delchevo adopted a list of public information (at its 17th session held on 08.02.2007) in accordance with the legal regulations that are available to the citizens and are submitted to them upon their submitted Request.

-Any legal or natural person who is a citizen of the Republic of Macedonia, a foreign citizen or a stateless person can be an information seeker, and the applicant is not obliged to state why he / she needs the information that is his / her right.
+An applicant for information can be any legal and natural person, a citizen of the Republic of Macedonia, a foreign citizen or a stateless person, and the applicant is not obliged to state why he / she needs the information, that is his / her right.

 Requests for information are submitted in writing or electronically (email: firstname.lastname@example.org) on a form prescribed by the Commission for Protection of Free Access to Public Information and with the amendments to the Law the submission of a Request is allowed in a way if it is not on the prescribed Form but only if it is titled that it is public information and contains required data for the information seeker, and the information holder is obliged to respond to your request within 30 days of receiving the request.
 The request is submitted through the archives of the Municipality of Delchevo and by e-mail (email@example.com), and the person authorized by the mayor for providing public information responds to them in accordance with the legal regulations.
 If the requester of information is not satisfied with the response to the requested information, he / she can file a complaint to the Commission for Protection of Free Access to Public Information.